-1. Positions whose revaluation gains and losses are reported in Revenue, which includes:

-a) Changes in the fair value of instruments classified or designated as fair value through profit and loss ("FVTPL"), and b) Hedge ineffectiveness.

-- 2. Common Equity Tier 1 ("CET1") capital, which includes: - a) All of the above, plus b) Changes in the fair value of FVOCI securities where revaluation gains and losses are reported as Other comprehensive income (OCI), c) Changes in the Canadian dollar value of investments in foreign subsidiaries, net of hedges, due to foreign exchange translation, and b) Changes in the economic value of other non-trading positions, net interest income, and fee based income, as a result of changes in market risk factors.

-- d) Changes in the fair value of employee benefit plan deficits. - 3.
-CET1 ratio, which includes: - a) All of the above, plus - b) Changes in Risk-weighted assets ("RWA") resulting from changes in traded market risk factors, and

-- c) Changes in the Canadian dollar value of RWA due to foreign exchange translation. - 4.
-The economic value of the Bank, which includes: - a) Points 1 and 2 above, plus
+- 1. Positions whose revaluation gains and losses are reported in revenue, which includes: - a) Changes in the fair value of instruments classified or designated FVTPL, and - b) Hedge ineffectiveness. - 2.
+Common Equity Tier 1 ("CET1") capital, which includes: - a) All of the above, plus - b) Changes in the fair value of FVOCI securities where revaluation gains and losses are reported as Other comprehensive income (OCI), - c) Changes in the Canadian dollar value of investments in foreign subsidiaries, net of hedges, due to foreign exchange translation, and - d) Changes in the fair value of employee benefit plan deficits. - 3.
+CET1 ratio, which includes: - a) All of the above, plus - b) Changes in Risk-weighted assets ("RWA") resulting from changes in traded market risk factors, and - c) Changes in the Canadian dollar value of RWA due to foreign exchange translation. - 4.
+The economic value of the Bank, which includes: - a) Points 1 and 2 above, plus - b) Changes in the economic value of other non-trading positions, net interest income, and fee based income, as a result of changes in market risk factors.